 The purpose of this exam is to give you a chance to demonstrate your understanding of key concepts in phonological theory.
 The questions will not be focused on specific small details, but will encourage you to reflect on and explain important ideas in phonology and in linguistic model-building.
 There will not be a major data set to analyze; instead, expect a small number of discussion questions, some of which may involve discussing or critiquing part of a phonological analysis.

 This web page is intended as a guide to help you review course material and prepare for the exam.
 With the following topics in mind, a good way to prepare for the exam is to look back through your own course notes, the lecture outlines, reading guides, and discussion exercises/data sets, and ask yourself, "Do I understand why we/they did things this way?"
-You may also wish to review what kinds of information and key points are addressed in each course reading, in case you need to use information from a reading in your answer to an exam question.

 That said, if you have been keeping up with readings and spot-check questions, and digesting class discussions thoughtfully, you should be in a strong position for this exam without too much special preparation.